Why Join Us?

 Health Benefits

 All the premiums for our Foundation health benefits are 100% employer-paid, for you and your spouse/partner and dependents.
-All full-time staff with a contract longer than 6 months are entitled to dental and extended health benefits, life insurance and dependent life, long term disability, accidental death and dismemberment insurance, and an employee and family assistance program for counselling support.
+All full-time staff with a contract longer than 6 months are entitled to dental and extended health benefits, a Health Spending Account, life insurance and dependent life, long term disability, accidental death and dismemberment insurance, and an employee and family assistance program for counselling support.

 Municipal Pension Plan